Does Freezing Really Kill Bacteria? – What the Science Says

 However, researchers always use a bunch of additives (like cryoprotectants) to avoid membrane and other damages.
 But what about ordinary freezing in your plain old freezer?
 Let’s see what the data says.

-In brief, freezing generally kills some amount of bacteria, but usually, most of them enter a dormant state and stay alive.
+Freezing kills some amount of bacteria and germs, but usually, most of them enter a dormant state and stay alive in the frozen food or liquid.
+These bacteria are not killed.
 After thawing they come to life and begin to multiply.
 However, a lot depends on the species of bacteria and the freezing process itself.

 Also, water expands while freezing and that can burst the bacterium.
 Furthermore, proteins can suffer irreversible changes and lose their functionality (it’s called ice-induced protein denaturation).